Simply Orange Juice Lawsuit

 PFAS are durable synthetic chemicals known for their slow degradation rate and their ability to accumulate in human bodies.
 The EPA has linked these chemicals to several health issues, including reproductive challenges, developmental delays in children, a higher likelihood of certain cancers, and a weakened immune response.
 We knew how awful these chemicals were years ago.
 But as the science has evolved, it is growing so much clearer.
 This stuff can kill you.

-The lawsuit, filed by purchasers of Simply Tropical juice, accuses Coca-Cola of misleading consumers by promoting the juice as being crafted from “all natural” ingredients, despite independent tests revealing the presence of PFAS in the juice.
+The lawsuit, filed by purchasers of Simply Tropical juice, accuses Coca-Cola of misleading consumers by promoting the juice as being crafted from “all natural” ingredients, despite Plaintiff’s independent testing which allegedly revealed the presence of PFAS in the Simply Tropical juice drink.
+This obviously contradicts the defendants’ claims that the product is made with “all-natural ingredients” and is “naturally delicious.”

 PFAS Allegation